Hidden danger of toxic gasses

 Safety best practices

-The best approach for preventing tragic accidents is simple: keep out of confined spaces, unless absolutely necessary.
+The best approach for preventing tragic accidents is simple: keep out of confined spaces, unless necessary.
 This means performing all work from outside of the confined space, whenever possible.
-It’s essential that the seriousness of these hazards are clearly communicated to all workers and family members.
-Always keep children out — children and grain handling don’t mix.
+It is essential that the seriousness of these hazards is clearly communicated to all workers and family members.
+Always keep children out of confined spaces.

 Grain bins